George Frederic Cannons: And to North America

-Cannons at the age of 23 travelled on the 10th July 1920 from Liverpool, England to Quebec on the ship Megantic, landing on 19 July 1920.
+Cannons at the age of 23 travelled on 10 July 1920 from Liverpool, England to Quebec on the ship Megantic, landing on 19 July 1920.
 Cannons wrote in a 1933 article, Twelve years ago I was broke.
 England did not seem to have very much to offer a returned soldier, so I went to Canada, working my way across the continent at anything that turned up until I reached Los Angeles.

 On 12 October 1920 Cannons travelled from Vancouver B.C. to the United States for a 'brief, temporary sojourn only' depositing a head tax on that date.

 Cannons returned to Canada and married Mae Margaret Spencer who was born 27 May 1890.
 Mae Spencer Cannons died at the age of 32 in 1922 in Portland, Multnomah, shortly after their marriage.
 They had no children.

 Cannons continued to write in 1933, It would be romantic to say that I arrived in the film city equipped with boundless optimism and my trusted and faithful friend, my camera, but the hard fact that my faithful friend was reposing in a Montreal pawnshop, and I had nothing but the boundless optimism!

 Cannons continues Still, I must admit that this carried me quite a long way, for I was able to persuade Mack Sennett, of Keystone Comedy fame, to put me in charge of his "still" photograph department.
 It was to be my job to see that the cinemas and newspapers and magazines of the world were supplied with pictures of Harry Langdon, Ben Turpin, and all the beautiful bathing blondes who glorified the screen in those unsophisticated days and I thought I had landed in clover.
 Things didn't seem quite so rosy when I found I had to provide all my own cameras and equipment, but once again the old optimism didn't let me down.
 I found an Englishman who was running a photographic supplies business, convinced him that I had an honest face, and induced him to give me credit for all the stuff I wanted.

 Cannons opened his own studio in Los Angeles, and he wrote I had visions of all the brightest and most beautiful stars queuing up on Sunset Boulevard for the privilege of being photographed by "Cannons of Hollywood."
 They didn't do much queuing at first.
 You see, it is heart breakingly difficult for a free-lance photographer to get any kind of footing, since it means "cutting in" on the work of cameramen employed by each company.
 In a job of this kind, it is only by personal recommendation that you get anywhere, but once my first sitters were happy with their portraits-and more important still, when those portraits began to appear regularly in practically every magazine in America - then the rest was comparatively easy.